 ■ All about "yellow journalism" as practiced in the late 19th century

-W. Joseph Campbell is a tenured professor in the School of Communication at American University in Washington, D.C.
+W. Joseph Campbell is a tenured full professor in the School of Communication at American University in Washington, D.C.

 Campbell's other books include Getting It Wrong: Ten of the Greatest Misreported Stories in American Journalism (2010), which also was critically well received.
 Commentary magazine said: "It may be the best book about journalism in recent memory; it is certainly the most subversive."

 The Wall Street Journal called Getting It Wrong "persuasive and entertaining," adding:

 "With old-school academic detachment, Mr. Campbell ... shows how the fog of war, the warp of ideology and muffled skepticism can transmute base journalism into golden legend."